nmandery/batyr/MANUAL.md

 The handling of different coordinate systems relies of the PostGIS geometry_columns view or - in older versions - table. batyr will use the SRID information from there to transform incoming geometries to the coordinate system of the target table.
 Incoming without coordinate system information will get this SRID assigned without an transformation.

-This synchronization itself is performed asynchronously.
+This synchronisation itself is performed asynchronously.
 This means that after a external application send a request to pull a layer, the data in the database might not be already updated when the request is finished.
 Instead the request gets queued internally and will be worked upon in the background.
 The main purpose of this behavior is to avoid blocking the requesting application in the case if there is a lot of data to fetch or there are many other request batyr has also to handle.